n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ErrorTrigger/README.md

 # Error Trigger

-Error Trigger node triggers the workflow when another workflow has an error.
+The Error Trigger node triggers the workflow when another workflow has an error.
 Once a workflow fails, this node gets details about the failed workflow and the error workflow gets triggered.

 ::: tip 💡 Keep in mind
 1. If a workflow is using the Error Trigger node, you don't have to activate the workflow.